Separatism in Iran: Iranian Azerbaijan

 This movement advocates for the independence of Azerbaijani majority territories in Iran.
 Separatists propose either an independent South Azerbaijan or unification with Azerbaijan.
 Some political parties and militant organizations advocating for Azerbaijani separatism are the Southern Azerbaijan National Awakening Movement and the Azerbaijan National Resistance Organization.

 Sistan and Baluchestan

-Separatists in Sistan and Baluchestan mainly advocate for the creation of a ethnically Baloch country called Balochistan, which would also include the Balochistan province of Pakistan and ethnically Baloch territories in Afghanistan.
+Separatists in Sistan and Baluchestan mainly advocate for the creation of an ethnically Baloch country called Balochistan, which would also include the Balochistan province of Pakistan and ethnically Baloch territories in Afghanistan.
 Militant organizations advocating for Baloch independence are Jaysh al-Adl and Jundallah.
 Because Balochistan spans both Iran and Pakistan, the insurgency complicates the cordial relationship between the two countries.
 Iran has accused Pakistan of not doing enough to prevent Baloch separatists from attacking Iran.
 In January 2024, tensions escalated when Iran and Pakistan exchanged cross-border missile strikes targeting both Baloch separatist groups, but soon after agreed to de-escalate tensions and enhance cooperation along their shared border.

-Minor movements

-Within Iran, smaller-scale calls for independence have been made by local ethnic groups:
+Turkmen Sahra

+Turkmen Sahra has a history of political movements seeking greater autonomy and self-government.
+In 1924, a movement in the region led to the proclamation of the short-lived Turkmen Republic.
+Decades later, following the Iranian Revolution of 1979, a broad-based Turkmen Turkmen People's cultural and Political Society emerged in the region.
+For approximately a year, Turkmen Sahra experienced a period of dual authority, during which local political institutions exercised significant influence alongside the newly established central government.
+The movement was eventually suppressed by the Islamic Republic of Iran, and subsequent efforts by Turkmen political movements continued to focus on cultural rights, political representation, and regional self-government.

+In Turkmen Sahra, some sources and Turkmen activists have criticized the continued settlement and organized migration of non-native populations into the region, describing it as part of a broader process of demographic change and the weakening of the Turkmen presence.
+These claims have been raised in connection with policies concerning population settlement, land allocation, and demographic changes in the region.